 - Ongoing operations and maintenance costs

-- Costs related to being locked in to a single vendor
+- Costs related to being locked-in to a single vendor

-- Costs associated with maintaining customizations
+- Costs associated with maintaining custom features

 Modifying COTS solutions can have unexpected costs.

 Almost inevitably, COTS solutions require modifications in order to meet your needs.
 Configuring a COTS product to meet your needs is not inherently a problem, but we often see modifications to the underlying code base grow to the point where the system cannot handle any updates from the COTS provider.
 This poses security risks and can be a risk to the long-term viability of the tool.